Foundation of Godly Character

 God expects us to humble ourselves.
 As we try to do that, we discover how self-centered we really are and how totally incapable we are of doing what he commanded.
 That’s how it should be, because we’re to put our hope in God, not our own efforts.
 So we must be faithful and persevere in our efforts to renew our minds and change the way we think, then anticipate the power of God in us doing the actual work.
 Only God can change us, but he requires our cooperation.

 I suggest humility is the basis for agape and is the predominant trait of godly character.
 We can’t practice genuine agape until we’ve made progress developing humility.
-Humility causes us to consider ourselves relatively unimportant compared to others, which then makes it possible to consider others better than ourselves.
+Humility causes us to consider ourselves relatively unimportant compared to others, which then makes it possible to consider others’ needs, interests and desires more important than our own.